Transfer Existing LEI

 1. Start by creating an account and fill in the following information:

 The legal name of the entity, registration authority details, and the address of the headquarters.
-Most of the information can be autocompleted by our data from Companies House.
+The reference data may be autocompleted as we use the local register to review your legal entity.

 2. Validation of Entity Information

-NordLEI utilizes Companies House data for automatic verification of submitted information against their database.
+NordLEI utilizes the local register for automatic verification of submitted information.
 You have the option to choose a validation period of 1, 3, or 5 years.
 Throughout this chosen duration, your LEI will be renewed automatically.

 3. The LEI is issued